-- verify the signatory's identity, based on appropriate Photo ID; - consider the signatory's capacity; - take additional actions for high risk transactions; and - provide a statutory declaration in relation to the witnessing.
+- confirm the signatory's identity, based on acceptable photo ID - consider the signatory's capacity - take additional reasonable steps for high risk transactions, and - provide a statutory declaration in relation to the witnessing.

 It also explains obligations on other witnesses, signatories, and LINZ staff processing these transactions.